Blog

 What is a job requisition?

-A job requisition is a formal request recruiters or hiring managers fill out for their company’s HR department to create a new position or to fill a job vacancy.
+By definition, a job requisition is a formal request submitted by recruiters or hiring managers to the HR department to create a new position or fill a job vacancy.

-A job requisition goes beyond just the job description and job title.
-A good job req also includes relevant information such as:
+But a job requisition goes beyond just listing a job description and job title.
+A strong job req also includes information like:

-Once HR authorizes your job req, you can finish up any last details on the job description, get it posted on whatever job board you use (we recommend the Insight Global job board), and then begin the recruiting process.
+Once HR approves your job req, you can finish up any additional details to the job description, get it posted on job boards of choice (we recommend our job board), and proceed with the recruiting and hiring process.

-While job requisitions are typically used in businesses with traditional HR methods, companies of any size or industry can utilize them to make great hires.
+While job requisitions are typically limited to businesses who use traditional HR practices, companies of any size, in any industry, can utilize them in their hiring process.

 Job requisitions bring efficiency to the hiring process and the business as a whole.
 Although you know what’s best for your department, it’s always good to get input from knowledgeable colleagues or higher-ups when it comes to major decisions.
 And hiring an employee involves a process that’s certainly worthy of a second set of eyes.